p0vidl0/nestjs-real-ip/README.md

 Also, see the decorator's [tests](blob/master/__test__/index.ts).

 ## License
-The code is MIT licensed.
+The code is under MIT license.
 See the LICENSE file for details.